Sports Programs for Local Communities and for Individuals with Intellectual Disabilities

-The Howe International Consulting Group (HICG) has a long history of supporting programs for people with intellectual disabilities.
+The Howe International Consulting Group (HICG) and its subsidiary, the Howe International Friendship League, have a long history of supporting programs for individuals with intellectual disabilities.
 During the first annual DPRK ice hockey tournament, we partnered with local organizations to run a sports program for children with intellectual disabilities at a children’s center in Pyongyang.
 Prior to engaging in this project, we were unsure what to expect.
 To our delight, we were met by parents and caregivers with the same aspirations for the children that we witness in Canada.

 This experience inspired us to continue our efforts, with the hope of encouraging the adoption of similar programs across the country and supporting their development.
-In the near future, we hope to prepare local people and athletes for their first international competitions in 2019.
+In the near future, we hope to prepare local people and athletes for their first international competitions.

-The primary objective of the DPR Korea Sport Programs for Persons with Intellectual Disabilities is to use a shared passion for sport as a medium to foster sustainable integration and long-term social inclusion of children and adults with intellectual disabilities in the Democratic People’s Republic of Korea (DPRK).
+The primary objective of the DPR Korea Sport Program for Individuals with Intellectual Disabilities is to use a shared passion for sport as a medium to foster sustainable integration and long-term social inclusion of children and adults with intellectual disabilities in the Democratic People’s Republic of Korea (DPRK).

 During the first DPRK ice hockey tournaments organized in March 2016 and 2017 , it was our intention to facilitate the introduction of a leading disability organization to the Democratic People’s Republic of Korea (DPRK).
 A high-ranking representative was in attendance and conducted workshops in-country for children with intellectual disabilities.
 The event was a great success, and one that we believe will lead to further cooperation.